-- 4. The plaintiffs settled their dispute with Johnny and Moira Rose.
+- 3. The defendants generally denied the allegations. - 4.
+The plaintiffs settled their dispute with Johnny and Moira Rose.
 The only remaining claims are against Wobbly Elm Day Care. - 5.
 This Court bifurcated the trial of the issues in this case.
-The liability phase will be held on March 26 29, 2020.
+The liability phase will be held on March 24 28, 2021.
 If the jury returns a verdict for plaintiff on liability, the damage phase will be held at a later date. - 6.
-The parties have identified Exhibits O T to this Pretrial Conference Report as documents pertaining to this proceeding.
-The parties have also identified Exhibits E - N as the depositions taken in this case.
+The parties have identified Exhibits O V to this Pretrial Conference Report as documents pertaining to this proceeding.
+The parties have also identified Exhibits E N as the depositions taken in this case.
 The method of identification was used by the parties throughout the discovery phase of this case, including throughout the depositions of each of the witnesses. - 7.
-Exhibits E T are original and authentic. - 8.
+Exhibits E V are original and authentic. - 8.
 Plaintiffs will call two of five witnesses: Twyla Sands, Shannon Gibbs, Stevie Budd, Johnny Rose, or Moira Rose. - 9.
 Defendant will call two of five witnesses: Patrick Brewer, Ted Mullens, Ronnie Lee, Johnny Rose, or Moira Rose. - 10.
-If Plaintiffs elect to call Johnny Rose or Moira Rose as one of their two live witnesses, Defendant must cross-examine that particular witness but, if Plaintiff do not, Defendant is free to call Johnny or Moira Rose as one of its live witnesses. - 11.
-In addition, the Plaintiffs may offer the deposition testimony of the three witnesses of those listed above who are not called live.
+If Plaintiffs elect to call Johnny Rose or Moira Rose as one of their two live witnesses, Defendant must cross-examine that particular witness but, if Plaintiff do not, Defendant is free to call Johnny or Moira Rose as one of its live witnesses.

+- 11. In addition, the Plaintiffs may offer the deposition testimony of the three witnesses of those listed above who are not called live.
 But Plaintiff may not offer the deposition testimony of Johnny Rose during their case-in-chief if Defendant intends to call Johnny Rose live.
 And Plaintiff may not offer the deposition testimony of Moira Rose during their case-in-chief if Defendant intends to call Moira Rose live.
 Plaintiffs may also offer the deposition testimony of the remaining witnesses the defense does not call live.
-All witnesses were properly listed by Plaintiffs.

-- 12. Defendant may offer the deposition testimony of the three witnesses of those listed above who are not called live.
+All witnesses were properly listed by Plaintiffs. - 12.
+Defendant may offer the deposition testimony of the three witnesses of those listed above who are not called live.
 Defendant may also offer the deposition testimony of the remaining witnesses the Plaintiffs does not call live.
 All witnesses were properly listed by Defendant. - 13.
 All depositions and transcripts of testimony were signed under oath. - 14.
 The parties have stipulated that whichever of those not called live are unavailable for purposes of Federal Rule of Evidence 804 and may be called by deposition. - 15.
 Other than what is contained in Exhibits B T, there is nothing exceptional or unusual about the background information of any of the witnesses that would bolster or detract from their credibility. - 16.
-Each expert's qualifications and methodology meet the standards under the Federal Rules of Civil Procedure.
+To the extent witnesses offer expert opinions, each expert's qualifications and methodology meet the standards under the Federal Rules of Evidence.

 Attorneys need not tender the expert.
-The experts' reports and resumes are admissible, in whole or part, under Local Rule 5.003.

 - 17. Neither party has challenged the qualifications or methodology of the other side's expert witness.
-No further objections to their qualifications or methodology will be entertained. - This Court drafts its own verdict forms.
+No further objections to their qualifications or methodology will be entertained. - 18.
+This Court drafts its own verdict forms.
 The Court will not accept amendments or additions to Exhibit A.

-SIGNED this 17th day of February, 2020.
+SIGNED this 20th day of January, 2021.

-/s/ Roland Schitt
+/s/ Roland Schitt JUDGE PRESIDING

-JUDGE PRESIDING